How do I register for the CLT?

-At the scheduled starting time, the proctor will give 20 minutes of instructions.
-Students will then have: 40 minutes to complete the Verbal Reasoning section; 35 minutes for the Grammar/Writing section; a 10 minute restroom break; and 45 minutes for the Quantitative Reasoning section, for a total test time of 120 minutes (2 hours).
+The test begins with about 20 minutes of instructions and pre-test preparation.
+Students will then have: 40 minutes to complete the Verbal Reasoning section; 35 minutes for the Grammar/Writing section; and 45 minutes for the Quantitative Reasoning section, for a total test time of 120 minutes (2 hours).

-Students who choose to write the optional essay will receive an additional 30 minutes to do so.
+Students taking the CLT in school who choose to write the optional essay will receive an additional 30 minutes to do so.

 Are students penalized for guesses/wrong answers?

 No. CLT scores are calculated from the cumulative number of correct answers; it therefore benefits students to choose an answer for every question.

 Can students go back to a section after its allotted time is over?